Last stand: Tactical significance

 Custer's last stand in the Montana Territory, United States in 1876 as depicted in a painting by Edgar Samuel Paxson.

 The Shangani Patrol -- The last stand of Major Allan Wilson, Matabeleland, 4 December 1893.

-Some military thinkers have cautioned against putting an opposing force into a last stand situation, recognising that trapped men will fight harder.
+Some military thinkers have cautioned against putting an opposing force into a last stand situation, recognizing that trapped men will fight harder.
 Sun Tzu wrote: "To a surrounded enemy, you must leave a way of escape".
 Similarly, they have sometimes suggested deliberately putting their own forces in such a situation, for example by burning boats or bridges that could tempt them to retreat.

-The historian Bryan Perrett suggests that although the majority of last stands throughout history have seen the defending force overwhelmed, on rare occasions the outnumbered defenders succeed in their desperate endeavours and live to fight another day, and he lists the Battle of Agincourt and the Battle of Rorke's Drift as such engagements.
+The historian Bryan Perrett suggests that although the majority of last stands throughout history have seen the defending force overwhelmed, on rare occasions the outnumbered defenders succeed in their desperate endeavors and live to fight another day, and he lists the Battle of Agincourt and the Battle of Rorke's Drift as such engagements.